ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

 </figure>

-With them, we started our descent to Shiagoru.
-It's a steep descent which was little slippery due to rains.
+With them, we started our descent to Shiagoru which was steep and little slippery due to rains.
-The rain was little slow at this part of valley (Lahaul).
+The rain was little less in this part of valley (Lahaul).
 If it was a normal day, we could've had a nice view of Indrasan peak which was right to us while climbing down.
 We were descending to Lahaul Valley.
 The arrangements were already there for the night in Shiagoru for the Dutch couple.
 We decided to trek further down to Chhatru.